KanoComputing/kano-toolset/README.md

 ## kano-shutdown

 Script to shutdown the system after a confirmation message on the graphic frontend.
 The user needs sudo NOPASSWD: privileges for /sbin/poweroff.

-## make-common

-Common functions for all scripts that start Kanux desktop icons

 ## make-focus